Vision Learners Meet Web Image-Text Pairs: Introduction

-Differing from the above single-modal SSL methods, pioneering multi-modal SSL methods~(CLIP~\cite{radford2021learning} and ALIGN~\cite{align}) have shown great scalability, \ie, easily collected large-scale web image-text pairs~\cite{cc3m,thomee2016yfcc100m,laion400m} can contribute to great transfer learning performances.
-The following works also proved that the textual information in web image-text pairs could greatly benefit various downstream tasks~\cite{mu2021slip,vilt,filip,declip}. \textit{In a fair condition}, with the same web image-text dataset and training schedule, we first conduct a benchmark study of single-modal SSL methods~(with only images) and multi-modal SSL methods~(with image-text pairs).
-However, we observe that the representation learned from multi-modal SSL methods cannot outperform single-modal SSL ones on the most representative computer vision task: ImageNet-1K end-to-end fine-tuning.
+In contrast to the previous single-modal SSL methods, pioneering multi-modal SSL methods~(\eg, CLIP~\citep{radford2021learning} and ALIGN~\citep{align}) have shown impressive scalability due to their ability to train on easily collected large-scale web sourced image-text pairs~\citep{cc3m,thomee2016yfcc100m,laion400m}.
+Multiple works have shown that the textual information present in web image-text pairs can greatly benefit various downstream tasks~\citep{mu2021slip,vilt,filip,declip} and thus contribute to improved transfer learning performance.
+However, many of these existing methods differ not only in the training losses they use, but also in the terms of the model architectures and training data, which makes direct comparison difficult.
+To address this, in this work we conduct a benchmark study of single-modal SSL methods~(\ie, with only images) and multi-modal SSL methods~(\ie, with image-text pairs) using the same web-sourced image-text datasets and training settings.

-Driven by the benchmark study, we investigate how to design a multi-modal SSL paradigm, which can achieve superior transferring performances to single-modal SSL methods with web image-text pairs.
-In~\cref{fig:intro_compare}~(i-iii), we categorize previous representative methods as three types, single-modal discriminative~(\eg, SimCLR~\cite{simclr}), single-modal generative~(\eg, MAE~\cite{MAE}), and multi-modal discriminative~(\eg, CLIP~\cite{radford2021learning}).
-Based on our benchmark study, we have two key observations.
-First, generative methods achieve the best transfer performances.
-Second, multi-modal methods cannot outperform single-modal methods.
-To explain the observations, we further present an information-theoretical derivation.
-The derivation takes the InfoMax principle~\cite{infomax} for learning representations, and the information-bottleneck theory is introduced to explain the transferability of deep representation~\cite{ib1,ib2,vib,ctc}.
-We show that generative methods approach a better upper bound of $I(X;T)$, and introducing multiple generative objectives can further improve the upper bound of $I(X;T)$.
+Based on our benchmark study, we make two key observations.
+First, generative methods achieve the best transfer performance.
+Second, and more surprisingly, the representations learned from multi-modal SSL methods do not outperform single-modal SSL ones.
+To explain these observations, we explore an information-theoretical motivated perspective.
+Starting from the InfoMax principle~\citep{infomax} for learning representations, we use the information-bottleneck theory to explain the transferability of deep representations~\citep{ib1,ib2,vib,ctc}.
+We show that generative methods approach a better upper bound on the mutual information $I(X;Z)$, and that introducing multiple generative objectives can further improve upon this bound.